InvalidDavid/Usagi-Bot/README.md

 # Y-K-Bot

-A Py-cord bot for the Yuki / Kotatsu Discord server.
+A Py-cord bot for the Yuki / Yumemi / Kotatsu Discord server.

 ## Local Setup